Transit Visa: Everything you need to know

 Or what if you seek asylum in the Transit country.

-Developed countries want to ensure that a transiting traveller holds the neccessary documentation to enter his or her final destination.
+Developed countries want to ensure that a transiting traveller holds the necessary documentation to enter his or her final destination.
 They do this while processing the Transit Visa.

 This makes the passenger less of an immigration risk.